Production Properties - Fixture Types

 Total Channels: Enter the number of DMX channels supported by this Fixture Type.
-This will determine the extent of the list of channels displayed on the next tab.
-Please make sure this value is correct before proceeding further!
+This will determine the extent of the list of channels displayed in the fields below.

-Channel: The listed Channel numbers are determined by the Total Channels field of the previous tab.
+Channel: The listed Channel numbers are determined by the Total Channels field.
 These numbers are display-only.

 Dimmer Channel: Select this checkbox for any channel that is to be regarded as a 'dimmer channel' for the purpose of applying fade ins and fade outs, including blackouts.

-·If the Fixture Type has a dedicated dimmer channel (the terminology may vary) then select that channel only as the Dimmer Channel in SCS.
-For example, if the Fixture Type has RGB channels and also a dimmer channel, then do not select the Dimmer Channel checkbox for the RGB channels, but just for the dimmer channel.
-If you select the checkbox for the RGB channels and the dimmer channel then your fades may appear twice as fast as you require as the dimmer channel would be fading a color channel that itself was fading.
+•If the Fixture Type has an intensity or dedicated dimmer channel (the terminology may vary) then select that channel only as the Dimmer Channel in SCS.
+For example, if the Fixture Type has RGB channels and also an intensity channel, then do not select the Dimmer Channel checkbox for the RGB channels, but just for the intensity channel.
+If you select the checkbox for the RGB channels and the intensity channel then your fades may appear twice as fast as you require as the intensity channel would be fading a color channel that itself was fading.

-·If the Fixture does not have a dedicated dimmer channel then set the Dimmer Channel checkbox for the lighting channels, eg the RGB channels.
+•If the Fixture does not have an intensity channel then set the Dimmer Channel checkbox for the lighting channels, eg the RGB channels.

 Default Value: This is the DMX value to be initially set for this channel for this Fixture Type when adding a relevant Fixture to a Lighting Cue.
 The value may be entered as a percentage in the range 0-100, or as a DMX value in the range d0-d255.
 As an example, for the production that these screenshots are from, the 5-channel LED Par fixtures are required to have the mode set to the DMX value 35 for this production, so for the Fixture Type 'LPar' we have set the Default Value for channel 1 (the 'mode' channel) to d35.
 Note that this is only the default value applies when adding the fixture to a Lighting Cue.
 In Lighting Cues the values may be changed as required.